-For as long as I can remember, I’ve utilized an early morning routine to my advantage — even in high school and college when I got most of my homework done before anyone else was awake!
+For as long as I can remember, I’ve utilized an early morning routine to my advantage — even back in high school and college when it most definitely was not cool to wake up even one second earlier than absolutely necessary.

-After I’m up, my mornings go as follows…
+After we’re out of bed, my mornings go as follows…

 Get dressed and ready: